 Sweet Chili Dipping Sauce

 You can certainly buy Thai sweet chili sauce from many grocery stores, but the homemade version is much better and is quite easy.
-You can also jazz up store bought ones with the cilantro and the peanuts.
+This recipe makes a small amount, but if you want to make it in bulk and keep in the fridge, here's my sweet chili sauce recipe.
+Alternatively, plum sauce would also work.

 - White vinegar